 Services for Survivors

-The Survivors Service provides 1-1 psychotherapy to people with LD who have been affected by abuse or trauma.
+The Survivors Service provides 1-1 psychotherapy to people with Learning Disabilities and/or Autism who have been affected by abuse or trauma.
 We also work with people who are displaying concerning sexual behaviour or have committed abuse against others.
 Psychotherapy is generally long term (a minimum of 1 year) and is offered as part of a package of support (see Respond's model for more details).

 Creative Therapy Women's Group